adrianptrv/FE_Mentor_rock_paper_scissors/README.md

 # Frontend Mentor - Rock, Paper, Scissors solution

-This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
+This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH) challenge.

 ### The challenge